Fort Vancouver

+Fort Vancouver was an early 19th-century British fur trading post in the disputed region of Oregon Country in the Pacific Northwest.
+The factory was the principal settlement of the Hudson's Bay Company (HBC) in what was known as the Columbia Department.
+It was built in the winter of 1824–1825 and named for Captain George Vancouver, a Royal Navy officer and explorer who lead the Vancouver Expedition through this part of the Pacific Coast in the late 18th century.

-Fort Vancouver was a 19th century fur trading post that was the headquarters of the Hudson's Bay Company's Columbia Department, located in the Pacific Northwest.
-Named for Captain George Vancouver, the fort was located on the northern bank of the Columbia River in present-day Vancouver, Washington.
-The fort was a major center of the regional fur trading.
-Every year trade goods and supplies from London arrived either via ships sailing to the Pacific Ocean or overland from Hudson Bay via the York Factory Express.
-Supplies and trade goods were exchanged with a plethora of Indigenous cultures for fur pelts.
-Furs from Fort Vancouver were often shipped to the Chinese port of Guangzhou where they were traded for Chinese manufactured goods for sale in the United Kingdom.
-At its pinnacle, Fort Vancouver watched over 34 outposts, 24 ports, six ships, and 600 employees.
-Today, a full-scale replica of the fort, with internal buildings, has been constructed and is open to the public as Fort Vancouver National Historic Site.
+The HBC fort, which was located on the northern bank of the Columbia River, was the center of the regional fur trade.
+Every year trade goods and supplies from London arrived by mercantile shipping from across the Pacific Ocean or overland from Hudson Bay via the York Factory Express.
+Indigenous people would trade fur pelts at the fort for these supplies and trade goods.
+Furs from Fort Vancouver were exported globally.
+Some were shipped to the Qing dynasty via Guangzhou where they were traded for Chinese manufactured goods for sale in Britain.
+At its peak, Fort Vancouver controlled 34 outposts, 24 ports, six ships, and 600 employees.

+In 1846 Great Britain signed the Oregon Treaty which ceded the land around Fort Vancouver to the United States.
+Although the treaty permitted the HBC to continue trading, it effectively ended operations resulting in the closure of Fort Vancouver.

+The fort, which is now in present-day Vancouver, Washington, has been preserved as the Fort Vancouver National Historic Site.
+The park contains a full-scale replica of the Hudson Bay Company outpost which is open to the public.